-There won’t be any expenses (it will cost less than traditional marketing or advertising, sure, but the best things aren’t free), and the hardest hitting, it’s assumed that customers and clients will magically arrive at their website, guided hand in hand by the Gods of Google.
+According to some humorous reports made by Yeah Local an SEO company, people have wild expectations.
+They expect that there won’t be any expenses (it will cost less than traditional marketing or advertising, sure, but the best things aren’t free), and the hardest hitting, it’s assumed that customers and clients will magically arrive at their website, guided hand in hand by the Gods of Google.

 Much like success, there are no shortcuts when it comes to Internet marketing.
 This rings especially true for long-term SEO success, where those popular ‘tricks’ have since been systematically cut down by Google, leaving those who relied solely on this approach starting from scratch.

 However, shortcuts don’t only apply to the SEO branch of Internet marketing, there are other things you need to watch out for.
 Below are a few of the shortcuts that will slow your momentum in the long run.

 1. Pursuing “quick and easy” solutions rather than self-hosted WordPress

 Once upon a time, I did this.
 I had set up a blogger blog that gained some traction, and at the time it was easier and more convenient than trying to figure out how to setup WordPress on my own, primarily due to technical elements and lack of a solid guide.
 There was certainly much more to do than simply creating a blogger account over a few minutes.

 In the end, going with a ‘free’ solution may have saved me a couple of hours, but the downside was that when I finally wanted to shift over to my own domain, I had lost all of my comments and backlinks since I started the blog.
 Not exactly SEO friendly.